Sumonta056/Survival-of-Warrior/README.md

  - Save it into a folder
  - Run the file "Game.exe"
  - Enjoy the Game

+ # * Must Needed Requirements *
+ - Operating System (Windows 8 / 10 / 11)
+ - Visual Studio 13 and All necessary file related to it must be installed

   # Here are some screenshot of the Game
   - Hope you like it